-- Or to improve your overall fitness, strength and resistance training program by including new full body, multi joint exercises.
+- Or to improve your overall fitness, strength, and resistance training program by including new full-body, multi-joint exercises.

 Designing the best Olympic Style lifting program for your needs

 Regardless of your fitness goal, adding Olympic lifts or portions of the Olympic lifts will improve your outcome.
-You will become stronger, faster, jump higher and burn more calories.
+You will become stronger, faster, jump higher, and burn more calories.

-Use Olympic lifts as the core lifts to design a basic program including:
+Use Olympic lifts as the core lifts to design a basic program, including:

 - Power Cleans – Moving the barbell from the ground to your shoulders in one fluid motion.
 Start with a barbell in front of you on the floor.
 Grip the barbell with an overhand grip, wider than shoulder-width.
 Bend your knees until your hips are parallel to the floor.
 Straighten your arms and legs as you explode upward and extend your body.
-Shrug your shoulders and pull the barbell up towards your chin, keeping the bar close to your body.
+Shrug your shoulders, pull the barbell up towards your chin, and keep the bar close to your body.
 Rotate your elbows as you get “under” the bar.
 Catch the bar at chest height with your elbows out in front of you and your knees slightly bent.
 Return to the start position and repeat.

 - Push Presses (Standing Military Press) – Starting from chest level, push a loaded barbell above your head.
 If done correctly, shoulder presses engage your entire body.
 Remove the barbell from a shoulder height rack using an overhand grip.
 Perform a partial squat and then explode upward from your knees and use this momentum to drive the barbell over your head.
-Pause at the top briefly and return to the start position and repeat.
+Pause at the top briefly and return to the start position, and repeat.

 Sample Olympic Style lifting program